opiter09/Fossil-Fighters-Graphics-Editor/README.md

 To download this, if you are confused, press the Green "Code" button in the top right, then choose "Download ZIP".

+Furthermore, this is only designed for Windows.
+For Mac and Linux, I can only point you to WINE: https://www.winehq.org

 # Notes
 1. None of the graphics have names or anything, they're just numbers.
 To make things a little easier, however, every directory has a file named "combo.txt," which lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
 You can